 Time to complete: 12-14 hours.
 That’s about 20-30 minutes of prep and the rest of the time, you’re just waiting for the infusion to finish.
 You’ll need:

 - A full liter of vodka.
 You may have to buy a 1.75 liter bottle to get it.
 No need to spend much on the vodka – just choose one that goes down reasonably smoothly.
 I used Svedka, and it was very nice.
+Use the leftover vodka to make Vodka Gummy Bears.

 Step 1: Sort the Jolly Ranchers